TimMikeladze/next-apollo-joy-starter/README.md

 - 📖 [Storybook](https://storybook.js.org/) - Build UI components and pages in isolation.
 It streamlines UI development, testing, and documentation.
 - 🧪 [Jest](https://jestjs.io/) - A testing framework for JavaScript.
 Preconfigured to work with TypeScript and JSX.
 - 🐙 [Run tests via Github Actions](https://docs.github.com/en/actions) - CI/CD workflows for your package.
 Run tests on every commit plus integrate with Github Releases to automate publishing package to NPM and Storybook to Github Pages.
+- 📦 [Bundle analyzer](Webpack Bundle Analyzer) - Visualize the size of Next.js output files with an interactive zoomable treemap.

 ##### Lint and format